6PATyCb/willow/README.md

 ```
 ./utils.sh build && ./utils.sh dist
 ```
-after all that you can get your firmware file at `current project dir/build/willow-dist.bin` and upload to your `ESP32-BOX-3` with `Google Chrome` by [web installer](https://tasmota.github.io/install/) using USB data cable
+after all that you can get your firmware file at `current project dir/build/willow-dist.bin` and upload to your `ESP32-BOX-3` with `Google Chrome` by [Tasmota web installer](https://tasmota.github.io/install/) using USB data cable.
+Open Tasmota's `Logs & console` to configure Wifi and WAS url using console commands.

 # The Willow Inference Server has been released!